ekedonald/LEMP-Stack-Implementation-In-AWS/README.md

 ```

 ### Step 9: Retrieving Data From MySQL Database With PHP
-The following steps are taken to retrieve dat afrom MySQL database with PHP:
+The following steps are taken to retrieve data from MySQL database with PHP:

 * Connect to the MySQL console using the root account.